Shefki Kuqi: Hibernian

 In August 2012, Kuqi signed a one-year deal with Scottish Premier League (SPL) team Hibernian, with a further option.
 On his move, Kuqi said the passion of the fans (Hibernian) convinced him to join the club after he was in the stands to see an Edinburgh derby.
 On 18 August 2012, Kuqi made his debut, coming on as a substitute in a 2–1 win against St Mirren.
 Kuqi made only two starting appearances for Hibs during his season with the club and failed to score a goal in 14 total appearances.
 He was described by BBC Sport as being one of the worst signings in the SPL that season.

 International career

-Kuqi made his debut for the Finnish national team on 18 August 1999 against Belgium, soon after receiving Finnish citizenship.
+Kuqi made his debut for the Finland national team on 18 August 1999 against Belgium, soon after receiving Finnish citizenship.
 He was a regular member of the Finland squad from 1999 to 2010.
 Kuqi made 62 appearances for Finland and scored eight goals.
 He announced his retirement from international football on 24 November 2010.

+Coaching career

+After his playing career, Kuqi was a manager of Honka, PK-35 Vantaa and Inter Turku in Finland.
+On 8 January 2024, he was appointed as the head coach of Kosovar club Feronikeli.